 In New South Wales, the cane toad is marching in a south-westerly direction and is currently found in Casino, Bungawalbin and Evans Head.

-The Clarence Valley has played host to a disjunct population in Yamba for over 20 years, and we now have satellite populations in Brooms Head, Townsend, Mororo, Woombah, Warregah Island, Micalo Island and Palmers Island.
+The Clarence Valley has played host to a disjunct population in Yamba for many years, and we now have satellite populations in Brooms Head, Townsend, Mororo, Woombah, Warregah Island, Micalo Island and Palmers Island.

 The objectives of the CVCIA cane toad program are to: